aws-samples/shopfloor-connectivity/docs/core/condition-filter-configuration.md

-Nested AND condition, include if  channel" "temperature" is present and "humidity" is absent
+Nested AND condition, include if  channel "temperature" is present and "humidity" is absent

 ```json
 {